Learn to play Empire State Of Mind on one acoustic guitar!‘Empire State Of Mind’ is a single by Alicia Keys that she co-wrote with Jay-Z.

 Originally performed on the piano in the key of F#, we have adapted this to work on the guitar by adding a capo to fret two and think of it as in the key of E.

 It’s a great lesson to take a song, originally performed on a different instrument and build your own arrangement.
-To do this you must understand key signatures, chords and how scales are used.
+To do this you must understand key signatures, chords, progressions and how scales are used.

-To learn how to do this, including TAB for everything in the video lessons is what you can learn when you take the intermediate guitar course.
+To learn how to do this for ‘Empire State Of Mind; and other songs, including TAB for everything in the video lessons, is what you will achieve when you take the intermediate guitar course.

 These are the chords for ‘Empire State Of Mind’, should you put a capo on fret two and think of this is if in the key of E.

-The verse/bridge moves between chord I and IV, before it goes to a IIIx (G#).
+The verse/bridge moves between chord I and IV, before it goes to the IIIx (G#).

 | E | E | Amaj7 | Amaj7 | x4